Welcome to the Charlie Waller Memorial Trust.

 - equip young people to look after their mental well being

 - help people to recognise the signs of depression in themselves and others so they know when to seek help

 - ensure expert and evidence based help is available when people need it

 We do this by:

-- delivering talks and training to young people and those who work with them about how to stay mentally well
+- delivering talks to young people and those who work with them about how to stay mentally well

-- providing expert training to health care and other professionals in the diagnosis and treatment of depression
+- providing training to teachers, health care and other professionals in identifying and supporting those with depression

-- supporting research and post graduate training at the Charlie Waller Institute at the University of Reading
+- supporting research and teaching in evidence based therapies at the Charlie Waller Institute at the University of Reading

 |Company No.5447902 Registered Charity No. 1109984|